GaneshKurcheti/ctoc_timezone/README.md

   `28th Feb 2013 19:00:00 EST`

+### Default TimeZone and Format :

+   You can also set the default timezone and formats using the supported timezones and formats using the methods:

+  **Default Timezone**

+   `CtoC.defaultTimeZone`

+   **Example:

+   `CtoC.defaultTimeZone="IST"`

+  **Default Format**

+  `CtoC.defaultFormat`

+  **Example:**

+   `CtoC.defaultFormat="Do MM YYYY , hh:mm:ss"`

+   **Note:**

+   The order of parameters depends is as follows:

+   **If any method or data attribute is given** either format or timezone as a parameter, the call has higher precedence to that of default values been set.

+   **If the defualt values are set** and the method has no params then the default values are considered.

+   **If there are no default values and method params** , then the timezone is set to Local and the default format will be Date String.

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details